 - 3 cups water

-- Set the pan aside and allow the caramel to cool.
+- Set Mold Aside: Set the flan pan aside and allow the caramel to cool.

-- Add the evaporated milk, cream cheese (I cube the cream cheese), condensed milk and eggs to a blender.
+- Blend Ingredients: Add the evaporated milk, cream cheese (I cube the cream cheese), condensed milk and eggs to a blender.
 Blend on high speed until fully mixed.

-- After the flan has been refrigerated for at least 3 hours (overnight is best), run a knife along the sides of the pan, separating the flan from the edges.
-Use a plate to flip the flan over and expose the beautiful caramel covered dessert.
+- After the flan has been refrigerated for at least 3 hours (overnight is best), run a knife along the sides of the pan, separating the flan from the edges of the pan.
+Use a plate to carefully flip the flan over and expose the beautiful caramel covered dessert.

 Some things you should know about this Instant Pot Flan recipe.